 Applications of polyvinyl chloride

 PVC is available in two forms.
 Rigid PVC is not flexible and is used, for example, for pipelines or garden and camping furniture.
-Soft PVC is made flexible by the incorporation of plasticisers and is used in synthetic leather, waterbed cores or even flooring.
+Soft PVC becomes flexible through the incorporation of plasticisers and is used to make synthetic leather, shoe soles or tarpaulins.

 Environment and health